raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 AuditEngine has an optional capability to process ballot images that are made using non-voting system scanners.
 We call these "Verification Images", and the workflow phase is the "Verification Phase".

-Verification images should be of precincts (or batches) that correspond to an aggregated group in the CVR.
+Verification images should be of precincts (or batches) that correspond to an aggregated group in the CVR or summary report.
 These are not run as a separate audit, but as an additional 5th phase in the pipeline of the subject audit.
+If the Paper-Centric workflow is used, then these can be considered to be of primary concern rather than as an optional add-on.

+In all cases, non-voting system scanners are used to capture the images of the paper ballots, sometimes called electronic copies.

 The number of batches processed in this way can be minimized, because the primary hazard being tested is the remote chance that the ballot images were manipulated prior to being secured by the system after scanning.
 Therefore, the number of batches can be reduced to a fixed value.